 Use social stories to prepare your students.

 Using social stories to prepare your students for a sub at the start of the year can be incredibly helpful if and when you’re gone.

-Preparing students early can help them be ready if a short term absence is extended.
+Preparing students early can help them be ready if a short-term absence is extended.
 “My students have also had to learn to be super flexible after I shattered my wrist this year.
 I had to have surgery and was out unexpectedly for three weeks!
 I do have fantastic aides who help to keep the classroom as consistent as possible for them,” Liz said.

-Resources for Special Education Sub Planning
+Resources for Special Education Sub Plans

 The Complete Substitute Binder Bundle helps you put together ALL of the information your sub will need about your students.
 All that’s left to do is fill out the forms, and you’ll know that you haven’t missed a thing!